& A Homer Hilsen

 Zephyr cranks with Auto-Extractors on an Axix BB

 These gorgeous Zephyr cranks haven't been made in many years.
-As of April 2008, I have no more triples, but I do have some doubles left in stock.

 On frames with 130mm rear axle spacing, TA cranks can usually be installed with neutral chainline.
 That means the middle ring on a triple is in the same geometric plane as the middle cog on a 9 speed cassette.
 But the Rambouillet chainstays are slightly wider spaced than on most frames.
 So the crankset has to be placed a couple of millimeters to the outside.
 This is done with a longer bottom bracket.
 Rather than using a 122mm axle with the Zephyr crank, a 125mm axle is used.
 The Alize goes from a 113mm axle to a 116 when installed on the Rambouillet.
 The difference is tiny, not enough to adversely affect the drive train.
 In fact, it puts the TA chainrings in the same position as the Shimano triple cranks, which all put the chainrings slightly off to the right.